JudeQuintana/bugcrowd-challenge/README.md

 I spent a lot of time trying to decide what postgresql data type I should use for storing and searching json data.
 Mucked around with the json data type but was not sufficient because I need to access the array without to much conversion time. hstore was next up but also seemed like unnecessary conversions.
-To simplify I just stored the entity_type and entity_id as strings and storing the array as an array in the DB which sufficed because of the search operators can be performed on it.
+To simplify I just stored the entity_type and entity_id as strings and storing the array as an array in the DB which sufficed because of the search operators that can be performed on it.
 I could also just make the entity_id unique with and index for fast look up, although I probably should try to figure out how to make it the primary key.

 At first I didnt understand how to receive json in the request body so I started out using params to ingest from a form in